opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - continue working on MR course weeks 3 and 4
 - try understanding a bit of probabilistic theory
-- weekly meeting with sam
+- weekly meeting with Sam
-- make alibaba account
+- created alibaba account
 - ran a print of 4 corners for the vacrob using the top prusa

 ### 2019.09.24